tinybirdco/use-case-examples/add_column_kafka_data_source/README.md

 # Add a new column to a Kafka Data Source

+> Remember to follow the instructions to set up a fresh Tinybird Workspace to practice this tutorial

-- Just a add the desired column (`meta_image_v3` in this example), remember to set it as Nullable.
+With a Kafka Data Source, just add the desired column (in this example, `meta_image_v3`) and set it as Nullable.

 > Important!
-Not to bump the version, leave it unchanged, other case you'll create a new Data Source instead of altering the current one.
+Do not bump the Tinybird version.
+Bumping it will create a new Data Source instead of altering the current one.

 [Pull Request](https://github.com/tinybirdco/use-case-examples/pull/194)